 Include how you met, when you knew you were all in, how the proposal went down and a few fun facts about each other, coupled with some of your favourite photos together.
 This helps to personalise your website and tells your guests they’re in the right place.

 Traditional etiquette frowns upon sharing gift information on your wedding invitation.
-(Etiquette is always frowning at something!)
+(Etiquette is always frowning on something!)
 But your guests are still going to want to know if you’ve organised a registry, honeymoon or house fund, charitable donation or simply prefer no gifts at all.
-You can also add a note if you would prefer guests not to bring their gifts to the wedding.
+You can also add a note if you would rather guests not bring their gifts to the wedding.

 If it’s a toss up between relying on the grapevine and including a note on your wedding website, we’d pick Option 2 any day!

 Share when key events will take place during your wedding day, including the timing of things like your ceremony, cocktail hour, reception, speeches, first dance, cake cutting and exit so no one misses a thing!

 Reassure your guests that you’re following health directives applicable to your location and specify everything you, your venue and suppliers will be doing to look after their wellbeing during your wedding.
 The requirements could change frequently up until the day you get married, so let guests know they can always find the latest information on your website.
 Announcements banners and push notifications can help you share these updates with everyone.